UniversityHelsinkiTKTL/tktltiki2/README.md

 Documentation
 -------------

-For now, refer to template.tex to see how the class is used and what options are available.
+For now, refer to template-en.tex (English) or template-fi.tex (Finnish) to see how the class is used and what options are available.
 A more detailed documentation, along with full worked examples, will be published hopefully during January 2013.

 Compiling with latexmk